UselessGuru/MultiPoolMiner/MultiPoolMiner/README.txt

     }
 Note: Only the pools ending in ...Coins expose the coin name in their API.

+ExcludeRegion per pool
+Do not use the pool endpoints is select regions.
+This may be useful when a pool has a problem with its endpoints in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.

+E.g. To not use the MiningPoolHub ming endpoints in region 'Europe':

+    "MiningPoolHub": {
+      "ExcludeRegion":  [
+        "Europe"
+      ]
+    }
+Note: The values for 'Regions' must match the definitions in 'Regions.txt'.

 MinWorker
 This parameter allows to define a required minimum number of workers at the pool per algorithm.
 If there are less then the configured number of workers MPM will skip the affected algorithms.
 Wildcards (* and ?) for the algorithm names are supported.
 If an algorithm name/wildcard matches more than one entry then the lower number takes priority.